 5 Reasons You Should Consider a Career in Home Health Care at UNMH

-When patients are treated at UNM Hospitals, the ultimate goal is to send them home to resume a normal, healthy and happy life.
+When patients are treated at UNM Hospital, the ultimate goal is to send them home to resume a normal, healthy and happy life.
 Many patients, however, require additional care after they’ve been discharged from the hospital.
 Without that necessary care, they may relapse or need to be re-admitted.
 With home health care, patients are able to recover in the comfort of their home, receiving care and support from health care professionals who specialize in treating patients in the home setting.
 At UNMH, our team is able to provide basic nursing care, physical, occupational, and speech therapy, as well as assisting with daily living activities and monitoring a patient’s medication regimen.

 There are many reasons why becoming a home health care professional is a great career choice.
 Some of our team shared their insight on what they love about working in home health.
 Let’s see what they had to say!